Coarse Grained Quantum Dynamics: Dynamics of in perturbation theory

-where $\eta$ is a function of $C(\omega)$ and the UV cutoff.
-Note the relative factor of $i$ the coefficient of $P$ in $L_2$, as well as the additional term $X$.
-In general, the master equation is also not Markovian, unless we were to take the limit $kT \to \infty$, $\eta k T$ finite. ({\it cf.}\ \cite{breuer2007theory}).
+where $\eta$ is a function of $C(\omega)$ and the UV cutoff, and $\Lambda$ is a UV energy scale that accounts for the frequency renormalization.
+Note the relative factor of $-i$ in the coefficient of $P$, as well as the additional temperature dependent term proportional to $X$ in $L_2$.
+In general, their master equation is also not Markovian, unless we were to take the limit $kT \to \infty$, $\eta k T$ finite. ({\it cf.}\ \cite{breuer2007theory}).

+As discussed in \cite{Agon:2017oia}, this model captures some essential features of local quantum field theories, if we choose $C(\omega)$ appropriately.
+In particular, there can be divergences when the number of states grows sufficiently rapidly with energy.